batis1/CCEBA/README.md

 ## Notes

 - All stochastic optimizers were executed for 20 independent runs.
-- Fixed random seeds were not specified in the original experimental scripts.
-- In some segmentation scripts, the method name `CCBA` corresponds to the proposed `CCEBA` method in the manuscript.
 - The lupus nephritis images used in the manuscript are not included because of data privacy restrictions.

 ## Usage